Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 * **Scalability** justifying the election of the tools and technologies used for the proyect.
 * **Replicability** offering the posibillity to provide the same analysis specifying the own requirements of data.

-The team decides to choose a current topic that the entire world faces and deals with, including the health sector, the industrial sector, even the agricultural sector or even the academic sector.
+The team decided to choose a current topic that the entire world faces and deals with, including the health sector, the industrial sector, even the agricultural sector or even the academic sector.
 COVID-19 has shown its presence on anyone's lifes.

 Our approach will be focused on our country: Mexico.
 With the purpose of finding interesting information for us wich might lead us to a deeper analysis.